Vioolsdrif: Geography

 In general, the surrounding region is almost unpopulated.
 There are small pockets of fertile alluvial soil along the course of the river and these are used for growing crops, such as dates and melons, under irrigation.

 Tourism

 Vioolsdrif has several campsites and motels for motorists passing through the border.
-Many tour operators have set up their base camps for rafting tours on the Orange River.
+Many tour operators have set up their base camps here for rafting tours on the Orange River.